lady-h-world/My_Garden/reading_pages/YinYang/ts1.md

 # Time Series Data Exploration

-Comparing with traditional dataset, time series data has hidden time patterns, which creates a different fun experience in data exploration!
+Comparing with traditional datasets, time series data has hidden time patterns, which creates a different fun experience in data exploration!
 Let's looks at some popular and practical methods.

 ## Explore Univariate Time Series

 ### About the Data

-Our Garden Market's perfume sales data is a typical timeseries data.
+Our Garden Market's perfume sales data has seasonality patterns, which is a typical timeseries data.
 See the example below, it's also a univariate time series data, meaning there is only 1 time sequence column ("Daily_Sales" in this example) to explore.
 Its index is in time order.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/data_exploration/ts_sales_exp.png" width="170" height="184" />